infiniflow/ragflow/README.md

    $ chmod +x ./entrypoint.sh
    $ docker compose up -d
    ```
    > Please note that running the above commands will automatically download the development version docker image of RAGFlow.
-If you want to download and run a specific version of docker image, please find the RAGFLOW_VERSION variable in the docker/.env file, change it to e.g. RAGFLOW_VERSION=v0.5.0, and then run the above command.
+If you want to download and run a specific version of docker image, please find the RAGFLOW_VERSION variable in the docker/.env file, change it to the corresponding version.
+For example, RAGFLOW_VERSION=v0.5.0, and then run the above commands.

    > The core image is about 9 GB in size and may take a while to load.